w3f/polkadot-wiki/docs/learn-comparison-ethereum-2.md

 terminology, "[parachain](learn-parachains)") has a unique STF.
 Applications can exist either within a single shard or across shards by composing logic.
 Polkadot uses WebAssembly (Wasm) as a "meta-protocol".
 A shard's STF can be abstract as long as the validators on Polkadot can execute it within a Wasm environment.
+Polkadot will support smart contracts through parachains.
+To offer some perspective, on Ethereum, smart contracts can call each other synchronously in the same shard and asynchronously between shards.
+On Polkadot, smart contracts will be able to call each other synchronously in the same parachain and asynchronously across parachains.

 ## Architecture

 ### Ethereum 2.0

 Ethereum 2.0's main chain is called the Beacon Chain.
-The primary load on the Beacon Chain is attestations, which are votes on availability of shard data and Beacon Chain validity.
+The primary load on the Beacon Chain is attestations, which are votes on the availability of shard data and Beacon Chain validity.
 Each shard in Ethereum 2 is simply a blockchain with the Ethereum Wasm (eWasm) interface.

 Ethereum 2.0 launched Phase 0 on 1 December 2020 with just a Beacon Chain.
 In Phase 1, it will launch 64 shards as simple chains to test the Beacon Chain's finality.
-Each shard submits "crosslinks" to the Beacon Chain, which contain the information to finalize shard data.
+Each shard submits "crosslinks" to the Beacon Chain, which contains the information to finalize shard data.
 It will also "fold in" Eth 1 in that it will finalize the proof-of-work chain's blocks.
 Later, in Phase 2, the shards will implement the eWasm interface, finally making the system usable to end users.
 [1]